digitalocean/terraform-provider-digitalocean/docs/resources/spaces_bucket.md

 * `urn` - The uniform resource name for the bucket
 * `region` - The name of the region
 * `bucket_domain_name` - The FQDN of the bucket (e.g. bucket-name.nyc3.digitaloceanspaces.com)
+* `endpoint` - The FQDN of the bucket without the bucket name (e.g. nyc3.digitaloceanspaces.com)

 ## Import